 Like Surfshark and NordVPN, Perfect Privacy also offers a multi-hop VPN feature.
 This allows you to “chain” up to four servers in a row, adding more encryption over a single server.
 They have apps for Windows, Mac OS, Linux, and Android, with support for other operating systems as well.

-The main drawback is the price, at about $8.95 per month.
-On a positive note, all subscriptions come with an unlimited number of connections, unlimited bandwidth, advanced features, and solid performance.
-Streaming is also challenging with Perfect Privacy simply because this is not a core feature they focus on supporting.
-For additional test results, see the Perfect Privacy review.
+The main drawback is the price at $8.95 per month.
+Streaming is also challenging with Perfect Privacy simply because this is not a core feature they focus on supporting and are mostly focused on privacy and security features.

 - Multi-hop VPN chains with up to 4 servers